More Flow, Less Friction

 Tsilli

 How did you know if it was working?
+What was working?

 Em Shen

-Taking this back to the work: we were reflecting weekly, biweekly, monthly, quarterly at different altitudes.
 Weekly, there was a leadership meeting where we would go over our gratitudes, our wins, our learnings.
-There was a biweekly performance review where we're looking at what content is working top hitters, lowest hitters.
+There was a biweekly performance review where we're looking at what content is working: top hitters, lowest hitters.
 And then, like I mentioned, we had these monthly bonuses for our content creators and the makers that we partner with.
 So you can consistently see, oh, so-and-so had 10 posts go live this month.
 So-and-so had two posts go live this month.
 You're seeing what clients are resonating with.
-And then with that coupled with a performance review, you could see what the audience was resonating with.
+Coupled with the performance review, you could see what the audience was resonating with.

 Amie